 Going to an open air museum in the winter may not seem the most sensible plan (I tried it in Lillehammer once and boy was it cold!) but the Norsk Folkemuseum is worth the trip.

 Photo: Norsk Folkemuseum.

 It's not just for tourists either!
 Many locals attend every year with their families spanning multiple generations.

 Note that the Christmas festivities are only taking place on two weekends this year, fairly early in the festive season.
 So, plan accordingly!
 To help your planning, check out more information on the website here.

 In 1610, King Christian IV (of Denmark and Norway) founded an iron ore production facility.
 Over 400 years later, Bærums Verk is now a thriving shopping destination, home to a blacksmith, glassblowers, a patchworks shop, carpenter's workshop and other traditional Norwegian crafts.

-From the end of November “Julegaten” (the Christmas Street) opens every weakend, offering gift ideas, food and entertainment.
-I took a trip back in 2012 and after exploring the beautiful site complete with frozen waterfalls (it was cold!)
-I found the market:
+From the end of November “Julegaten” (the Christmas Street) opens every day, offering gift ideas, food and entertainment.
+I took a trip back in 2012 and after exploring the beautiful site complete with frozen waterfalls (yes, it was that cold!), I stumbled upon the market:

 “As I wandered around Verksgata it gradually became a picture postcard Scandinavian Christmas.
 There were reindeer pulling children on sledges, Glühwein by the bucket and yes, even chestnuts roasting on an open fire!”